Practice (learning method): Deliberate practice in medical education

 While the study only included medical students, the authors found that repetitious practice may only help the novice learner (year 1) because as expertise is developed, the learner must focus and plan their learning around specific deficiencies.
 Curriculum must be designed to develop students' ability to plan their learning as they progress in their careers.

-Finally, the findings in the study also have implications for developing self-regulated behaviours in students.
+Finally, the findings in the study also have implications for developing self-regulated behaviors in students.
 Initially, a medical student may need focused feedback from instructors; however, as they progress, they must develop the ability to self-assess.

 In an article by Susan Howick, the idea of using mixed method practice in the medical field could be proven to be beneficial for practitioners and researchers.

+Deliberate practice in mental health education

+Deliberate practice is used in mental health education.
+More than 20 peer-reviewed empirical studies and two literature reviews have investigated the process and outcomes of deliberate practice in supervision.
+A 2024 review outlined two principal models of deliberate practice training for mental health professionals.
+The Better Results model, developed by Scott Miller, Mark Hubble, and Daryl Chow, leverages data from Feedback Informed Treatment to steer deliberate practice efforts.
+The Sentio Supervision Model, created by the Sentio University Marriage and Family Therapy program in California, combines psychotherapy skill rehearsal with clinical videos and outcome data.

 Deliberate practice versus physical preparation

 Deliberate practice is not just any form of preparatory activity, but is defined as "highly structured activities that (a) are most relevant for improving performance, (b) are cognitively effortful, and (c) have no immediate rewards."
 There is a rise in discovering the differences within the details and connection between deliberate practice and physical preparation.
 Some researchers propose the idea that self regulated learning can help athletes overcome practice constraints.
 With this, athletes are more inclined to achieve and develop as an athlete.
 Ericsson wants to pursue a more detail oriented approach on how deliberate practice is measured and how it is different from other types of training.